gcallah/MiscWriting/Empire/empire.md

 out fooling around, once he has actually sired children, failing to acknowledge that reality is no longer "vice paying tribute to virtue," but "vice failing to take responsibility for its actions."

-and only has fathered his legitimate children?
-Or do he admit that he has a whole bunch of other children for whom he is responsible, and choose to live up to that responsibility?

 The question of whether we ought to have acquired an empire is an interesting one, but I will not deal with it at all here, because I am interested in what to do about the reality that we *have* acquired one. *While* we were acquiring it, perhaps it *was* better that we usually pretended we were "promoting liberty," or something of the sort.

 But now that we have an empire, pretending that we do not renders us incapable of talking about how to manage that empire as prudently and justly as possible.

 ### The State Should Guide Us Morally